Toroidal compactifications of the moduli spaces of Drinfeld modules: Introduction

-\item[(2)] In the theory of degeneration of Drinfeld modules over formal schemes, in Section 4.2 of this paper, we will obtain the Tate uniformization $X=Y/\La$ of a Drinfeld module with degeneration as a quotient of a Drinfeld module $Y$ by a certain $\La$, generalizing the result of Drinfeld over complete discrete valuation fields.
-Though the result of Drinfeld was useful to understand the compactifed moduli space of Drinfeld modules of rank $2$, this generalized Tate uniformization is not so useful in general because this $\La$, which is a locally constant sheaf of $A$-lattices on an adic space, has too big monodromy action in the case of rank $>2$ and not merely an $A$-lattice.
-What is useful is a theory of iterated Tate uniformizations, which expresses $X$ as an iterated quotient of $Y$.
-That is, we obtain $X$ from $Y$ via $Y_0=Y$, $Y_{i+1}=Y_i/\La_i$ ($0\leq i\leq n-1$) and $X=Y_n$, where $Y_i$ ($1\leq i\leq n$) are generalized Drinfeld modules and $\La_i$ ($0\leq i\leq n-1$) are $A$-lattices in $Y_i$ of rank $1$.
-These $\La_i$ are useful to understand the compactified moduli space.
-See Section 4.5. \end{enumerate}
+\item[(2)] In the theory of degeneration of Drinfeld modules over formal schemes contained in Section \ref{ss:Tate} of this paper, we will obtain the Tate uniformization $X=Y/\La$ of a Drinfeld module with degeneration as a quotient of a Drinfeld module $Y$ by a certain $\La$, generalizing the result of Drinfeld over complete discrete valuation fields.
+Though the result of Drinfeld was useful to understand the compactified moduli space of Drinfeld modules of rank $2$, this generalized Tate uniformization is not so useful in general because this $\La$, which is a locally constant sheaf of $A$-lattices on an adic space, has too large of a monodromy action in the case of rank greater than $2$, which is hard to handle.
+Instead, we employ a theory of iterated Tate uniformizations, which expresses $X$ as an iterated quotient of $Y$.
+That is, we obtain $X$ from $Y$ via $Y_0=Y$, $Y_{i+1}=Y_i/\La_i$ for $0\leq i\leq n-1$ and $X=Y_n$, where the $Y_i$ are generalized Drinfeld modules and the $\La_i$ are $A$-lattices in $Y_i$ of rank $1$.
+These $\La_i$ are useful in understanding the compactified moduli space.
+See Sections \ref{itTa0} and \ref{itTa}. \end{enumerate}